jschwabacher/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a scientist and educator currently based in Chicago, IL.
+bio: I'm a scientist and educator in Chicago, IL.

 interests:
 - Chemistry (Physical, Inorganic, Materials)